On Anthropomorphised Star Clusters

 The Encyclopaedia Britannica too tells that Biblical astrology was due to influence from Egypt and Babylon.

 And in so far as astrology is a religion (orientation), the Vatican has not banned it.
 In medieval times it was used by popes too.
-Astrology has much of a say in Hinduism also.
+Astrology has much of a say in Hinduism and Mahayana Buddhism too.

 Later Intererst in Astrology

 Sir Isaac Newton, Regiomontanus and Johannes Kepler practised astrology.
 Interest in astrology waned in the 1800s, but interest was renewed in the 1900s.
 Several of many forms of astrology have been quite popular since.